Low-carbon support through the energy transition is happening.

 In 2016, the German Bundestag passed a law under which responsibility for the intermediate and final storage of nuclear waste was transferred to the state.
 In return, the nuclear operators made payments to a public fund.

 So far, there is neither a final repository for low and medium-level radioactive waste nor for spent nuclear fuel.
 A final repository for low and medium-level radioactive waste is being built in a former iron ore mine (Schacht Konrad) and is expected to be available in 2027.
 Until then, the waste is stored in interim storages at the nuclear power plant sites.
-At our Brunsbüttel nuclear power plant a special storage facility is being built and shall be available in 2020.
-The permit to erect a similar storage facility at our Krümmel nuclear power plant has been granted.
+At our Brunsbüttel nuclear power plant a special storage facility has been built and is scheduled to go into operation in 2022.
+It will then be handed over to the federally owned BGZ (Gesellschaft für Zwischenlagerung) which is responsible for operating all interim storage facilities for radioactive waste in Germany.
+A similar storage facility is being built at our Krümmel nuclear power plant.

 The safety work at Vattenfall’s plants in Germany is supervised by the Social Ministry of Schleswig-Holstein.